Deploy Password-Based 802.1X Authenticated Wireless Access

 Computers running Windows Server 2016 and Remote Desktop Services

 PEAP-MS-CHAP v2 is easier to deploy than EAP-TLS because user authentication is performed by using password-based credentials (user name and password), instead of certificates or smart cards.
 Only NPS or other RADIUS servers are required to have a certificate.
-The NPS server certificate is used by the NPS server during the authentication process to prove its identity to PEAP clients.
+The NPS certificate is used by the NPS during the authentication process to prove its identity to PEAP clients.

 Network Policy Server